Maluku Islands: Portuguese

 In August 1511 the Portuguese conquered the city-state of Malacca.
 The most significant lasting effects of the Portuguese presence were the disruption and reorganization of the Southeast Asian trade, and in eastern Indonesia—including Maluku—the introduction of Christianity.

 One Portuguese diary noted, "It is over thirty years since they became Moors".

 Afonso de Albuquerque learned of the route to the Banda Islands and other 'Spice Islands', and sent an exploratory expedition of three vessels under the command of António de Abreu, Simão Afonso Bisigudo, and Francisco Serrão.
 On the return trip, Serrão was shipwrecked at Hitu island (northern Ambon) in 1512.
 There he established ties with the local ruler who was impressed with his martial skills.
 The rulers of the competing island states of Ternate and Tidore also sought Portuguese assistance and the newcomers were welcomed in the area as buyers of supplies and spices during a lull in the regional trade due to the temporary disruption of Javanese and Malay sailings to the area following the 1511 conflict in Malacca.
 The spice trade soon revived but the Portuguese would not be able to fully monopolize or disrupt this trade.

 Allying himself with Ternate's ruler, Serrão constructed a fortress on that tiny island and served as the head of a mercenary band of Portuguese seamen under the service of one of the two local feuding sultans who controlled most of the spice trade.
 Both Serrão and Ferdinand Magellan, however, perished before they could meet one another.
 The Portuguese first landed in Ambon in 1513, but it only became the new centre for their activities in Maluku following the expulsion from Ternate.
 European power in the region was weak and Ternate became an expanding, fiercely Islamic, and anti-European state; the Portuguese-Ternate wars raged throughout the reigns of Sultan Baab Ullah (r.
 1570–1583) and his son Sultan Saidi Berkat (r.
 1583–1606).

-Following Portuguese missionary work, there have been large Christian communities in eastern Indonesia through to contemporary times, which has contributed to a sense of shared interest with Europeans, particularly among the Ambonese.
+From 1546 on, following Portuguese missionary work under the leadership of Francis Xavier, early companion of Jesuits' founder Ignatius of Loyola, there have been large Christian communities in eastern Indonesia through to contemporary times, which has contributed to a sense of shared interest with Europeans, particularly among the Ambonese.